mr-murzo/credit-risk-model/README.md

 ---

-🧩 ETL Process Overview
+🧩 ELT Process Overview

-The ETL is safe, repeatable, and auditable — implemented as a SQL stored procedure and invoked from the Streamlit app.
+The ELT is safe, repeatable, and auditable — implemented as a SQL stored procedure and invoked from the Streamlit app.

 Key Features